post-self/idumea.post-self.ink/content/notes.md

 > And all the men and women merely players;\
 > They have their exits and their entrances \[...\]

-"As You Like It" act II scene VII

 #### \[...\] *through a glass darkly.*

 Cf. 1 Cor 13:11-13 (KJV)